What is Montessori?

 Child is the focal point (exploring) Teacher is the focal point (lecturing)

-Freedom of movement in the room Children stay seated at desks
+Freedom of movement in the classroom Students remain seated at desks

 The Long-Term Benefits of a Montessori Education